hangelwen/miR-PREFeR/README.md

 If successful, you should see an executable program named "samtools" in the same folder.
 You need to add the samtools executable to the PATH environment variable.

 ### For Mac OS users ###

-#### a.
-Homebrew users ####
-Homebrew  <https://github.com/Homebrew/homebrew> is a fantastic package manager for MacOS.
-If you use Homebrew to manage your package on your Mac, mir-prefer and all it's dependencies can be installed simply by the following command

-    brew tap homebrew/science
-    brew update
-    brew install --HEAD mir-prefer

-Instructions on how to install and use homebrew can be found at <http://coolestguidesontheplanet.com/setting-up-os-x-mavericks-and-homebrew/>.

-#### b.
-Other Mac  users ####
 Since it maybe difficult for some Mac OS users to successfully compile C/C++ programs, we provide several pre-compiled versions of samtools and RNALfold, which are put in the dependency/Mac/ folder.
 Mac OS users can first try to use the pre-compiled programs.
 If they do not work (This is possible), then try to compile from the source code by following the instructions in this section.
 To test whether a pre-compiled program works on your machine, change directory to the folder that contains the program, and then:

     chmod +x RNALfold